Carbon sink: Wooden buildings

 Broad-base adoption of mass timber and their role in substituting steel and concrete in new mid-rise construction projects over the next few decades has the potential to turn timber buildings into carbon sinks, as they store the carbon dioxide taken up from the air by trees that are harvested and used as mass timber.
 This could result in storing between 10 million tons of carbon per year in the lowest scenario and close to 700 million tons in the highest scenario.
 For this to happen, the harvested forests would need to be sustainably managed and wood from demolished timber buildings would need to be reused or preserved on land in various forms.

+Using rapidly renewable plant materials like bamboo, straw or hempcrete can be further carbon sinks.